ViswanathB/ORTCustomBeamsearchOpLibrary/README.md

 ## Introduction
 This is an effort to provide equivalent of https://github.com/microsoft/onnxruntime/blob/master/docs/ContribOperators.md#com.microsoft.BeamSearch for customers that need custom beam search.
+Thanks to [Tianlei Wu](https://github.com/tianleiwu) for his contributions who wrote most of this, this custom op borrows lot of code and design.

 This currently only supports decoder models.
 [Create beam search script](./create_beam_search.py)(usage is documented within the script) generates config.json required to run the model.